TheMadman/descent-xml/pages/tutorial-03.md

 This parser still doesn't do structure validation: each element handler just assumes that the next closing tag, _any_ closing tag, is correct.
 You can test this by modifying one of the `</author>`s to an invalid value, such as `</date>`.

 This is fine if you know the XML you're parsing will always be valid, but if the XML comes from a system you don't control, validation must be performed.
+The easiest way to validate a full document is with descent_xml_validate_document().